-For questions about your rights and obligations under the CSFRA or help with filing a petition, please contact the Mountain View Rental Housing Helpline at (650) 282-2514 or email CSFRA@housing.org or walk-in Office Hours in City Hall every Thursday 12 - 2 PM, 1st Floor Front Conference Room (habla español).
+For questions about your rights and obligations under the CSFRA or help with filing a petition, please contact the Mountain View Rental Housing Helpline at (650) 282-2514 or email CSFRA@housing.org.
+Walk-in Office Hours are available at the Mountain View City Hall every Thursday from 12:00 p.m. to 2:00 p.m. in the Public Works 1st Floor Front Conference Room (habla español).

 The Base Rent for tenancies that commenced on or before October 19, 2015 shall be the Rent in effect on October 19, 2015.
 For tenancies that started after October 19, 2015, the Base Rent is the initial rental rate charged upon initial occupancy.
 This Base Rent shall be effective per the Effective Date of the CSFRA, which is established as December 23, 2016.